euroscipy/euroscipy_proceedings/papers/robert_cimrman/robert_cimrman.rst

 the global matrix - it relies on NumPy vectorization and evaluates the element matrices all at once and then adds to the global matrix - this allows fast term evaluation and assembling but its drawback is a very high memory consumption for high polynomial orders.
+Also, the polynomial order has to be uniform over the whole (sub)domain where a field is defined.
 Related to polynomial orders, tables with quadrature points for numerical integration are available or can be generated as needed.

 We are now working on implementing Nédélec and Raviart-Thomas vector bases in order to support other kinds of PDEs, such as the Maxwell equations of